Note: There is an updated version on this topic, click here.

 It is very hit-or-miss.
-You can ride your Koowheel to the office every day of a year with no problem, or the board can fail you the second week you got it.
+You can ride your Koowheel to the office every day of a year with no problem, or the board can fail you the second week you get it.

-Koowheel was said to have fixed most of their quality issue early 2017, but problems continue to pop up here and there.
+Koowheel was said to have fixed most of their quality issues early 2017, but problems continue to pop up here and there.

 The same story goes with the customer services.

-Some customer received good help from Koowheel but more complaints poor after-sale service.
+Some customers received good help from Koowheel but more complaints about poor after-sale service.

 A number of customers have had their board vanish after they sent it back to Koowheel for repair.

-Koowheel D3M might be a good buy years-ago.
+Koowheel D3M might have been a good buy years-ago.

 However, with the choices that we have today in the Eskate market, you shouldn’t have to buy a $600 Koowheel anymore.